fossabot/DMUnLoader/DocumentationAndBluePrints/TestPlanning/ProgressView-TestCases.md

-# Test Cases: "DMProgressView"
+# Test Scenarios: "Loading View (`DMProgressView`)"

+## 0.0 The Mockup design

+![](../Assets/Loading-on-empty-screen.png)

 ## 1. General Information
 - **Module**: DMProgressView
 - **Description**: A custom SwiftUI view that displays a progress indicator with optional text.
-It uses settings provided by `DMLoadingViewSettings` to configure its appearance.
+It uses a settings provider (`DMLoadingViewSettings`) to configure its appearance.
-- **Type of Tests**: Functional Tests (BDD), Snapshot Testing, and Unit Inspection.
+- **Type of Tests**: Functional Tests (BDD), Unit Testing, Snapshot Testing.
 - **Status**: ? / 🚧 / ❌ / ✅

 ---

-## 1.1 The Mockup design

-![](../Assets/Loading-on-empty-screen.png)

 ## 2. Test Scenarios

-### Scenario 1: 🚧 Verify Default Initialization
+### Scenario 1: ?
+Verify Default Initialization
 - **Description**: Check if the `DMProgressView` is initialized correctly with default settings.
 - **Steps**:
-  - [✅] Use snapshot testing to verify the layout and appearance of `DMProgressView` with default settings.
+  - [?]
+Create a new instance of `DMProgressView` with default settings (`DMLoadingDefaultViewSettings`).
-  - [✅] Inspect the view to ensure it contains a `ProgressView`.
-  - [✅] Verify that the ProgressView's default text is `"Loading..."`.
+  - [?]
+Verify that the progress indicator and text are displayed.
-  - [✅] Verify that the default tint color of the progress indicator is `.white`.
+  - [?]
+Verify that the text is `"Loading..."`.
 - **Expected Result**:
-  - The view is displayed with a circular progress indicator.
+  - The view is initialized correctly with default settings.
-  - The default text `"Loading..."` is displayed.
+  - The text `"Loading..."` is displayed.
-  - The progress indicator has a `.white` tint color.
 - **Status**: ? / 🚧 / ❌ / ✅

 ---

-### Scenario 2: 🚧 Verify Custom Settings
+### Scenario 2: ?
+Verify Progress Indicator Behavior
-- **Description**: Check if the `DMProgressView` applies custom settings correctly.
+- **Description**: Check if the progress indicator is styled correctly based on the `progressIndicatorProperties`.
 - **Steps**:
-  - [✅] Create a custom instance of `DMLoadingDefaultViewSettings` with:
+  - [?]
+Create a new instance of `DMProgressView` with custom `progressIndicatorProperties`.
-    - Custom text: `"Processing.."`.
-    - Custom font: `.title3`.
-    - Custom text foreground color: `.orange`.
+  - [?]
+Set the `size` to `.small` and `tintColor` to `.green`.
-    - Custom progress indicator tint color: `.green`.
+  - [?]
+Verify that the progress indicator size is small.
-    - Custom frame size: `iPhone 13: portrait: CGSize(width: 390, height: 844)`.
-  - [✅] Use snapshot testing to verify the layout and appearance with the custom settings.
-  - [✅] Inspect the view to validate that the custom text, font, and foreground color are applied.
+  - [?]
+Verify that the tint color is green.
 - **Expected Result**:
-  - The custom text `"Processing..."` is displayed.
-  - The font is `.title3`.
-  - The text foreground color is `.orange`.
-  - The progress indicator has a `.green` tint color.
+  - The progress indicator is styled correctly with the specified size and tint color.
 - **Status**: ? / 🚧 / ❌ / ✅

 ---

-### Scenario 3: Verify Localization Support
+### Scenario 3: ?
+Verify Loading Text Behavior
-- **Description**: Check if the `DMProgressView` supports localized text.
+- **Description**: Check if the loading text is styled correctly based on the `loadingTextProperties`.
 - **Steps**:
   - [?]
-Set the system language to a non-default locale (e.g., Ukrainian).
+Create a new instance of `DMProgressView` with custom `loadingTextProperties`.
   - [?]
-Use snapshot testing to verify the layout and appearance with localized text (e.g., `"Завантаження..."`).
+Set the `text` to `"Please Wait..."`, `foregroundColor` to `.black`, and `font` to `.headline`.
   - [?]
-Inspect the view to ensure the localized text is displayed.
+Verify that the text is `"Please Wait..."`.
+  - [?]
+Verify that the text has the correct foreground color and font.
 - **Expected Result**:
-  - The localized text `"Завантаження..."` is displayed.
+  - The text is styled correctly with the specified properties.
 - **Status**: ? / 🚧 / ❌ / ✅

 ---

-### Scenario 4: Verify Dynamic Layout Behavior
+### Scenario 4: ?
+Verify Container Appearance
-- **Description**: Check if the `DMProgressView` adapts dynamically to different geometry sizes.
+- **Description**: Check if the container view has the correct foreground color.
 - **Steps**:
   - [?]
-Use snapshot testing to verify the layout with:
-    - Small frame size: `CGSize(width: 100, height: 100)`.
-    - Large frame size: `CGSize(width: 600, height: 600)`.
+Create a new instance of `DMProgressView` with a custom `loadingContainerForegroundColor`.
   - [?]
-Inspect the view to ensure proper scaling of the progress indicator and text.
+Set the `loadingContainerForegroundColor` to `.blue`.
   - [?]
-Verify that the layout remains consistent and does not overflow.
+Verify that the container view has a blue foreground color.
 - **Expected Result**:
-  - The view scales correctly for small and large frame sizes.
+  - The container view has the correct foreground color.
-  - The layout remains visually consistent.
 - **Status**: ? / 🚧 / ❌ / ✅

 ---

-### Scenario 5: Verify Tags in View Hierarchy
+### Scenario 5: ?
+Verify Geometry and Layout
-- **Description**: Check if the correct tags are assigned to views within the `DMProgressView`.
+- **Description**: Check if the layout adapts dynamically based on the `frameGeometrySize`.
 - **Steps**:
   - [?]
-Initialize `DMProgressView` with default settings.
+Create a new instance of `DMProgressView` with a custom `frameGeometrySize`.
   - [?]
-Inspect the view hierarchy for the following tags:
-    - `containerViewTag`: 2102.
-    - `progressViewTag`: 2203.
-    - `textTag`: 2204.
-    - `vStackViewTag`: 2205.
+Set the `frameGeometrySize` to `CGSize(width: 400, height: 400)`.
   - [?]
-Verify that each view has the correct tag.
+Verify that the layout adapts to the provided size.
 - **Expected Result**:
-  - All views have the correct tags as defined in `DMProgressViewOwnSettings`.
+  - The layout adapts dynamically to the provided geometry and constraints.
 - **Status**: ? / 🚧 / ❌ / ✅

 ---

-### Scenario 6: Verify Accessibility Features
+### Scenario 6: ?
+Verify Snapshot Testing
-- **Description**: Check if the `DMProgressView` supports accessibility features.
+- **Description**: Use snapshot testing to verify the visual appearance of the `DMProgressView`.
 - **Steps**:
   - [?]
-Enable accessibility features (e.g., VoiceOver).
+Create a new instance of `DMProgressView` with default settings.
   - [?]
-Inspect the view to verify that:
-    - The progress indicator is accessible.
-    - The text has appropriate accessibility labels.
+Render the view using a snapshot testing library (e.g., `SnapshotTesting` or `XCTest`).
   - [?]
-Optionally, use snapshot testing to capture accessibility-focused snapshots.
+Compare the rendered view with a reference snapshot.
+  - [?]
+Verify that the snapshot matches the reference image.
 - **Expected Result**:
-  - The progress indicator and text are accessible.
-  - Accessibility labels are correctly set.
+  - The rendered view matches the reference snapshot.
+  - If the test fails, update the reference snapshot after verifying the changes.
 - **Status**: ? / 🚧 / ❌ / ✅

 ---